Homoclinic and heteroclinic solutions of the nonlinear Schr\"odinger equation with a complex Wadati potential: Introduction

 whose exponential decay rate \{2\} is $\alpha = n \epsilon$ and its full width at half maximum $\Delta = \mathrm{cosh}^{-1}\left (4^{1/n}\right )/\epsilon$ is inversely proportional to $\epsilon$.

 When $w(x) > 0$, the linear Schr\"odinger operator $-\mathrm{d}^2/\mathrm{d}x^2+V(x)$ with complex linear potential \eqref{eq:58} possesses an all-real eigenspectrum \cite{barashenkov2016exactly,tsoy2014stable,klaus2002purely}.
-The NLS equation \eqref{eq:1} with complex linear potential \eqref{eq:58} exhibits continuous families of stationary nonlinear solutions and constant intensity plane wave solutions with eigenvalue quartets in the linearized spectrum \cite{makris2015constant,zezyulin2022nonlinear} that are more familiar to the conservative, Hamiltonian NLS equation with a real-valued linear potential $V(x)$.
+The NLS equation \eqref{eq:1} with complex linear potential \eqref{eq:58} exhibits continuous families of stationary nonlinear solutions and constant intensity plane wave solutions with eigenvalue quartets in the linearized spectrum \cite{makris2015constant,zezyulin2022nonlinear} that are reminiscent of solutions to the conservative, Hamiltonian NLS equation with a real-valued linear potential $V(x)$.
 If $w(x)$ is not an even function, PT-symmetry is broken so the reality of the associated Schr\"odinger operator's spectrum is not guaranteed.
 However, even in the absence of PT-symmetry, properties reminiscent of conservative, Hamiltonian systems have been observed in these gain-loss systems.
 For example, continuous families of nonlinear stationary solutions are known to exist \cite{nixon2016nonlinear,barashenkov2016exactly,zezyulin2022nonlinear}.
 Two-dimensional extensions of eq.~\eqref{eq:1} with complex linear potential \eqref{eq:58} have also been studied \cite{makris2015constant,yang2021analytical}.

 When $V(x)$ is real-valued, eq.~\eqref{eq:1} is known as the Gross-Pitaevskii (GP) equation that models light propagation in nonlinear media with normal dispersion \cite{boyd_nonlinear_2003} and Bose-Einstein condensates (BECs) subject to a repulsive self-interaction \cite{pitaevskii_bose-einstein_2003}.
 By a suitable change of variables, the GP equation admits a hydrodynamic interpretation in which nonlinear plane wave solutions $\psi(x,t) = \sqrt{\rho_0}e^{i(u_0x-(\rho_0+u_0^2/2) t)}$ for $V(x) \equiv 0$ are analogous to a compressible fluid with constant density $\rho_0 > 0$ and velocity $u_0 \in \mathbb{R}$.
-Gradient catastrophe is regularized by dispersion leading to the formation of dispersive shock waves (DSWs) that are oscillatory, expanding nonlinear wavetrains \cite{el_dispersive_2016-1}.
+Gradient catastrophe is regularized by dispersion leading to the formation of dispersive shock waves (DSWs) that are oscillatory, expanding nonlinear wavetrains, a prominent multiscale feature of dispersive hydrodynamics \cite{el_dispersive_2016-1}.

 The existence of constant intensity plane wave solutions to eq.~\eqref{eq:1} with complex linear potential \eqref{eq:58} \cite{makris2015constant}